LeonardooAlves/turtle_graphics_language/README.md

 ## Next Steps: suggested modifications for students

-1. User Inputs for Turtle Movements:

-Consider enhancing the system by allowing user inputs to define turtle movements.
+1. User Inputs for Turtle Movements: consider enhancing the system by allowing user inputs to define turtle movements.
 For example, using command-line inputs or GUI-based controls.

-2. Ensure following the SOLID principles for OOP Implementations.
+2. Ensure that SOLID principles are followed for OOP implementations.
 Currently, this project follows only the Single-Responsability Principle (SRP).
-It is recommended adding other applicable principles, such as Open-Closed Principle (OCP).
-OCP will also brings OOP abstraction to the project.
+Adding other applicable principles, such as the Open-Closed Principle (OCP), is recommended.
+OCP will also bring OOP abstraction to the project.

-3. Write a compreenhise documentation covering setup, usage, examples, and detailed explanation of computational thinking.
+3. Write a comprehensive documentation covering setup, usage, examples, and detailed explanation of computational thinking.

-4. Optimisation Techniques:

-As the complexity of the drawings increases, consider implementing optimization techniques:
+4. Optimisation Techniques: as the complexity of the drawings increases, consider implementing optimisation techniques:
 - Batch processing of drawing commands.
 - Efficient data structures for storing line data.
 - Using GPU-based libraries for rendering.

-5. Alternative Graphics Methods:

-While currently using Matplotlib for graphics, exploring other libraries like Pygame, OpenCV or even web-based technologies like HTML5 Canvas (for a web version) could offer different capabilities and performance characteristics.
+5. Alternative Graphics Methods: while currently using Matplotlib for graphics, exploring other libraries like Pygame, OpenCV, or even web-based technologies like HTML5 Canvas (for a web version) could offer different capabilities and performance characteristics.

 ## Good Practices followed for this project to be kept for the next steps